Julian-Theis/PyDREAM/README.md

 ```

 # Requirements
-PyDREAM is developed for Python 3.6 and is based on PM4Py v1.2.9.
-NAP and NAPr require tensorflow and keras.
+PyDREAM is developed for Python 3.7 and is based on PM4Py v2.1.2.
+NAP and NAPr require tensorflow 2.4.0.
 The full list of requirements can be found in [requirements.txt](requirements.txt).

 # Remarks
 This code is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the corresponding license for more details.